How to Track Meme Token Wallet Profits

 Did you know that just 0.01% of crypto wallets control over 60% of Bitcoin’s supply?
 These massive holders, known as crypto whales, include early investors, hedge funds, and high-frequency traders who hold large amounts of cryptocurrency.

-In DeFi, whales play an even more prominent role.
+In DeFi, whales are even more powerful.

 Whales can be early investors, institutional funds, or high-frequency traders using bots to execute trades at lightning speed.